shreenidhi619/git-for-devops/branching.md

 # this is the branching strategy you need for git
+# merger